jaimenj/whats-going-on/README.md

 * Can I block myself?

-By default, you cannot be blocked yourself while testing the plugin.
-Be careful while testing and setting restrictions for the firewall.
+Yes.
+By default, you cannot block yourself while you are activating the plugin.
+But be careful while setting restrictions for the firewall.

 * I blocked myself, how can I disable it without access to the backend?